fieldsoftheworld/ftw-baselines/README.md

 ## System setup

-You need to install Python 3.11 or later and GDAL with libgdal-arrow-parquet.
+You need to install Python 3.11 or 3.12 and GDAL with libgdal-arrow-parquet.

 The easiest way to install the fiboa CLI is to run: